AmitDas4321/MadhyamikResultsAPI/README.md

 ## 💡 Use Cases

-MadhyamikResultsAPI is versatile and can be used in various scenarios, including but not limited to:
+WBBSE MadhyamikResultsAPI is versatile and can be used in various scenarios, including but not limited to:

 - **Educational Platforms**: Embed result-checking functionality on websites for students.
 - **Mobile Apps**: Allow students and parents to access results instantly on their devices.